-Did you just hear a neighbor shriek the dreaded three letter word ‘rat’?
-Are you worried about these creatures becoming an unwanted guest in your home?
-Fear not, if you haven’t seen any signs of a rat infestation so far, chances are that these pesky rodents haven’t moved in yet.
-We know you’d like it to stay that way, so the pest control professionals at ServiceMarket have prepared a guide for you to be able to rat-proof your home.
+The hot and humid climate of Dubai is ideal for pest infestation.
+Therefore, it wouldn’t be a surprise to hear your neighbor shriek the dreaded three-letter word ‘rat’.
+These creatures can become an unwanted guest in your home.
+But fear not, if you haven’t seen any signs of a rat infestation so far, chances are that these pesky rodents haven’t moved in yet.
+We know you’d like it to stay that way, so the pest control professionals at ServiceMarket have prepared a guide for rat control in Dubai.

 While you may have a soft spot for mammals, a wild rat is a rodent you want to avoid crossing paths with.
 Wild rats have been spreading disease and death for centuries and are no less dangerous in this day and age.
 Weil’s disease, a serious bacterial infection, for example, can be passed on to humans from rats.
 Besides being a health hazard, rats destroy food and can cause fires by chewing through your electrical wiring.
 Unfortunately, rats are one of the most common pests found in Dubai.